PAN-OS 8.0 HTTP Log Integration with Slack

 No additional escaping is required to add the PAN-OS provided variables to the payload.
 In this example, I’m using a rich-formatted “attachments” message from Slack, although the basic format works perfectly as well.

-Here are two samples that you should be able to cut&paste:
+Here are two samples that you should be able to cut and paste:

 Rich Format Message: